return42/sphkerneldoc/linux_src_doc/include/linux/scif_h.rst

 Description
 -----------

-scif_writeto() copies len bytes from the local registered address space of epd, starting at the offset loffset to the remote registered address space of the peer of endpoint epd, starting at the offset roffset.
+\ :c:func:`scif_writeto`\  copies len bytes from the local registered address space of epd, starting at the offset loffset to the remote registered address space of the peer of endpoint epd, starting at the offset roffset.